openai/openai-quickstart-python/README.md

 To run the apps in the `playground` directory, contiunue with the following steps:

-6a.
-Make a copy of the example secrets file
+6. Make a copy of the example secrets file:

    ```bash
    $ cp secrets_example.py secrets.py
    ```

-7a.
-Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `secrets.py` file
+7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `secrets.py` file

-8a.
-Run the app
+8. Run the app:

    ```bash
    $ python play.py